-The Intent of this Division 8.8 Design Standards for Downtown Arapahoe Square 12+ and Dowtown Arapahoe Square 20+ Zone Districts is to:
+The Intent of this Division 8.8 Design Standards for Downtown Arapahoe Square 12+ and Downtown Arapahoe Square 20+ Zone Districts is to:

 - 8.8.1.1 Implement the Denver Comprehensive Plan.
-8.8.1.2 Implement the Zone Districts intent and purpose for the Downtown Arapahoe Square 12+ and 20+ zone districts.
+8.8.1.2 Implement the General Purpose and Specific Intent for the Downtown Arapahoe Square 12+ and 20+ zone districts provided in Section 8.2.2.2.
 8.8.1.3 Continue Denver's physical character, including access to parks and parkways, tree lined streets. detached sidewalks, interconnected street networks, and convenient access to parks, open space. and transit.
 8.8.1.4 Give prominence to the pedestrian realm as a defining element of neighborhood character.
 8.8.1.5 Promote development of a vibrant sense of place in Arapahoe Square.
 Further establish a sense of human scale design in Arapahoe Square.
-8.8.1.6 8.8.1.7 Encourage innovative and unique design solutions that help define a special character for Arapahoe - Square.
-8.8.1.8 Promote harmonious relationships within Arapahoe Square and with surrounding neighborhoods through the arrangement of building heights and scaling devices. - 8.8.1.9 Promote environmental, social and economic sustainability. - 8.8.1.10 Arrange residential, employment, retail, service, and open space uses to be convenient to and compatible with each other. - 8.8.1.11 Maximize pedestrian amenities near transit facilities and along the primary pedestrian connections to transit facilities.
+8.8.1.6 8.8.1.7 Encourage innovative and unique design solutions that help define a special character for Arapahoe Square.
+8.8.1.8 Promote harmonious relationships within Arapahoe Square and with surrounding neighborhoods through the arrangement of building heights and scaling devices.
+8.8.1.9 Promote environmental, social and economic sustainability.
+8.8.1.10 Arrange residential, employment, retail, service, and open space uses to be convenient to and compatible with each other. - 8.8.1.11 Maximize pedestrian amenities near transit facilities and along the primary pedestrian connections to transit facilities.